Who are the Chelsea Pensioners?

 Who become Chelsea Pensioners?

 The Chelsea Pensioners come from diverse backgrounds across the United Kingdom and beyond, each with a unique story of service.
-They have served in various conflicts and peacetime roles, and upon retiring from active duty, they have chosen to live at the Royal Hospital Chelsea.
+They have served in various conflicts and peacetime roles, and during their retirement, they have chosen to live at the Royal Hospital Chelsea.
 Here, they surrender their Army pension in exchange for full board, lodging, and the opportunity to live amongst their peers in a supportive and structured environment.

 Living at the Royal Hospital Chelsea